 Do you plan on using a Discounted Cash Flow (DCF) analysis in your business valuation?
 Then you need to estimate the Terminal Value (TV) – a crucial step in determining the present value of a business beyond the forecasted period.
 Often, the Terminal Value accounts for the majority of a company’s total value, particularly for businesses with a significant long-term earnings upside.

-There are two primary methods to calculate the Terminal Value: the Perpetuity Model and the Exit Multiple Model.
+There are two primary methods to calculate the Terminal Value: the Perpetuity Growth Model and the Exit Multiple Model.
 In this post, we’ll dive into the formulas and offer a comparison with examples to show how each model works.

 The Perpetuity Model (Gordon Growth Model)

-The Perpetuity Model assumes that a company’s free cash flows will grow indefinitely at a constant rate.
+The Perpetuity Growth Model assumes that a company’s free cash flows will grow indefinitely at a constant rate.
 The formula for Terminal Value using the perpetuity model is:

 \(TV = \frac{CF_{n} \, \times \, (1 \, + \, g)}{d \, – \, g} \)